 Sure enough, it’s the

-To the right, Lightstep shows you information about the span in a panel.
-As we suspected, this span has the tag
+To the right, Lightstep Observability shows you information about the span in a panel.
+As we suspected, this span has the attribute

 large_batch with a

-true value, validating what we saw when comparing tags.
+true value, validating what we saw when comparing attributes.

 Let’s see if we can get more info.

-write-cache operation contributed to over 90% of the request’s latency.
+write-cache operation contributed to almost 90% of the request’s latency.